vibbits/gentle-hands-on-python/src/05_Collections.md

 ```
 :::

 Does `fizzbuzz4()` correctly play the Fizz Buzz game?
 If not, what is wrong with this solution?
+Can you fix it?

 [Advanced question](Advanced%20Exercises.ipynb#5-2)